nf-core/rangeland/docs/usage.md

 ### Sensor Levels

 Data from different satellites can be processed within this workflow.
-Users may wish to include different satellites in preprocessing and in higher level processing.
+Users may wish to include different satellites in higher level processing.
 All input imagery is preprocessed.

 The `--sensors_level2` parameter controls the selection of satellites for the higher level processing steps.
 The parameter has to follow the FORCE notation for level 2 processing.
 In particular, a string containing space-separated satellite identifiers has to be supplied (e.g. `"LND04 LND05"` to include Landsat 4 and 5).